-Everything we wear will eventually wear down.
-To stay looking fresh, we have to take care of all of our clothing.
+Everything has a shelf life and eventually will wear down, quality made clothing will last a hell of a lot longer than your Costco Kirkland Signature $25 shirts but to stay looking fresh, we have to take care of all of our clothing.
 To help you with this, here are some tips that you might not have thought of to extend the longevity of your clothing.

 1. Invest in shoe trees

 What are shoe trees and why do we use them?
 Do you remember the last time you bought your shoes?
 Sometimes, you will see paper, cardboard, or even plastic inside a shoe.
 Shoe trees are designed for the same purpose.
 They’re used to retain the shape of your oxfords, derbies, and brogues.

 Shoe trees are best used within 1-2 hours of taking them off your feet or out of the wash.
 They also wick away moisture and odors from your shoes to prevent your feet and shoes from stinking!
 You don’t need to invest in a pair of shoe trees for every pair of shoes that you have.
 Just make sure to rotate your shoe trees from shoe to shoe every week or so.

 You know the little rough pieces of fabric that accumulate on some of your clothing?
 That’s called pilling.
 There are cashmere combs and electric fabric shavers that are designed to get rid of the pilings on your clothes.
 Using them will keep your clothing looking clean and smooth.
 It’s equivalent to getting a clean shave!